 Support data collection and analysis: Two organizations provide campaign finance data and analysis for all who are interested (particularly journalists and scholars): the Center for Responsive Politics for national data and the National Institute on Money in State Politics for state-level data.
 The Campaign Finance Institute conducts research on the impacts of different interventions in campaign finance.
 MapLight, collects and analyzes data on campaign contributions and voting records of elected officials and presents that information side by side.

 Support key constituencies and new approaches to the issue: Justice at Stake is calling public attention to the role that money is playing in judicial elections and the potential implications.
 It is working with State Supreme Courts on codes of conduct that spell out rules for recusal, disclosure of judicial election campaign contributions, and public financing of judicial elections.
-Recently, we supported Public Campaign and Demos, to bring new constituencies to the effort to implement comprehensive campaign finance reform in New York State and elsewhere.

 The voting process is highly decentralized, resulting in different policies and practices in states and counties throughout the country, even for national elections.
 Policies and practices for registration, early voting, ballot design, poll hours, voting machine selection, and proper voter identification vary widely.
 Most “officials” who work at the polls are volunteers who must address complicated situations with limited training.
 Some states regularly have long lines at the polls, others report their votes slowly, while others provide confusing information about the identification needed to vote.
 We have begun making a set of grants to address voting issues that include voting machine security, ballot design, online voter registration, voting access and processes that might limit it, voting process abuses, voter information and education, and recommended processes to modernize voting practices.